 Students are introduced to the concepts of probability of loss, and how losses may be eliminated, reduced, or covered by insurances.
-Examined are personal property and liability risks, commercial property and liability risks, and life and health risks, among others.
+Examined are personal property and liability risks, commercial property and liability risks, among others.
 Insurance needs and costs are surveyed.